 Campus Security

-The mission of the South Texas College Department of Public Safety is to provide an environment that is healthy, safe, and secure for students, employees, and visitors at all campuses, higher education centers, and for Dual Credit High School sites.
+The South Texas College Department of Public Safety aims to provide a safe educational environment for the College community.
+The department is dedicated to safeguarding our campus through respect and collaboration, by promoting a culture of safety and trust.
 The College’s Department of Public Safety consists of sworn police officers and security personnel.
 The Chief of Police for the department has more than 40 years of experience in law enforcement.

 Our mission is accomplished by: